 Today, she seems to specialize in highly polished red ware pots, bowls and wedding vases with red and buff slips and the occasional carved or sgraffito panel.

-Pauline's work has earned her several 1st and 2nd Place ribbons at juried competitions like Santa Fe Indian Market, the Gallup InterTribal Ceremonial and the New Mexico State Fair.
+Pauline's work has earned several First and Second Place ribbons at juried competitions like Santa Fe Indian Market, the Gallup InterTribal Ceremonial and the New Mexico State Fair.

 Pauline taught both her daughters, Leonore and Krista Romero, and their children (even their youngest) the traditional art.
 Pauline signs her pottery: Pauline Romero, Jemez.